Today I’ll be looking at another comparison between two headphones by the same company. This time it’ll be the V-MODA M-100 vs LP2.

 One thing to note, which I didn’t add in my review of each headset, is that the metal casing on the sides can be removed and replaced.
 You can select having your own logo engraved into the replacement parts if you want!
 I think this is a great way to not only make your headphones stand out, but to also advertise your logo.

 So which one is better?
 Truth be told, this is a very hard question to answer because both have very similar specs.
-The LP2 is 2 decibels higher in sensitivity than the M-100, but the M-100 has a clearer and crisp sound with punchy bass.
+The LP2 is more bass-heavy than the M-100, but the M-100 has a clearer and crisp sound with punchy bass.
 Besides these differences, it’s hard to tell them apart.

 If I had to pick, I would choose the LP2 over the M-100.
 They are loud and pack decent bass.
 And I do love my EDM!
 They are also slightly lighter, although only by twenty grams, and slightly cheaper which is always good.
 With the M-100, the extra bit of price attached is mostly due to them being an updated version with more defined sound.
 So, the LP2 is my pick.